Pedakurapadu railway station

-Peadkurapadu railway station (station code: PKPU), is an Indian Railways station in Pedakurapadu of Guntur district in Andhra Pradesh.
+Peadkurapadu railway station (station code: PKPU), is an Indian Railways station in Pedakurapadu of Palnadu district in Andhra Pradesh.
 It lies on the Nallapadu–Pagidipalli section and is administered under Guntur railway division of South Central Railway zone.
 It is one of the railway stations to be a part of planned Amaravati–– section for linking the state capital.

 Structure and amenities

 The station has roof top solar panels installed by the Indian railways, along with various railway stations and service buildings in the country, as a part of sourcing 500 MW solar energy.